 Once a criminal gets your private information, they can use it to commit identity theft.
 The thief can steal money, charge items to your credit cards, and much more.
 They might open new financial accounts or access existing accounts in your name.
 In many cases, they will use new accounts under your name to rack up expenses.
 Once the identity thief has accomplished what they want, then they escape with the profits, leaving you to foot the bill.
 Sometimes identity theft is ongoing, and the criminal will stick around for a long time before they are caught.

 Waste no time if you suspect that your identity has been stolen.

 There are many ways that criminals try to steal your identity online, including hacking your computer, online account takeovers, phishing attempts, ransomware attacks, and more.
 Identity theft is made possible when someone gains access to private information.

-Identity thieves may try to get this information in one of these ways:
+Identity thieves may try to get Personally Identifiable Information in one of these ways: